newvoll/ssmbak/README.md

 # Testing
 Testing uses localstack, as you can see in the Github actions. `docker-compose up` should do the trick.
-Recent docker versions allow for --watch, allowing for hot-reloading of the lambda.
+Recent docker versions allow for `--watch`, allowing for hot-reloading of the lambda.

 * Lambda tests use both the lambda's backup function and hitting the local container running it.
 Container tests are skipped in AWS.